dhruvipatel112/devops_tasks/Task 2/README.md

 # Create a New Terraform Module for Reusable Infrastructure Components

 This module sets up a VPC, subnets, and a Cloud Run service on Google Cloud Platform (GCP).

-## Usage

-To use this module, create a Terraform configuration file in a separate directory and call the module with the necessary inputs.

-### Example Configuration

-Create a directory for your Terraform configuration (e.g., `example`) and add the following `main.tf` file:

 ```
 |—— .terraform